Phridge/C-uniform-syntax-for-pointers/README.md

 ### This looks so ugly!

 It's  probeably a different convention than you use, so it's unfamiliar to you.
 No problem.
-The code might look 'uglier', but at least it differentiates pointer types correctly.
+Your code might look 'uglier', but at least it differentiates pointer types correctly.

 ### Why not use '\[' and '\]' instead of some weird whitespace placement?

 Because thats not how C variable syntax works.
-In Java, this works actually, but Java has no pointer syntax, so...
+You can do this in Java, but Java has no pointers, so...

 More criticism is welcomed.